denoland/std/2024-11-15-narratives.md

     As a user, I want to receive my income in a decentralized manner from the platform, so that I am not reliant on a central authority and can trust the system.

 22. **Maintaining Control Over Data**
-    As a user, I want to move my data or services to another platform instance if the current one violates acceptable policies or is compromised, so that I can maintain trust and control over my participation.
+    As an [Actor][actor], I want to move my data or services to another platform instance if the current one violates acceptable policies or is compromised, so that I can maintain trust and control over my participation.

 23. **Achieving Consensus Across Platforms**
-    As a platform operator, I want to coordinate with other platform operators to achieve consensus on shared data (e.g., contribution records), so that we can provide a consistent and reliable experience to our users.
+    As a [Platform Operator][platform-operator], I want to coordinate with other platform operators to achieve consensus on shared data (e.g., contribution records), so that we can provide a consistent and reliable experience to our actors.

 24. **Verifying Contributions and Attribution**
-    As a user, I want to be able to verify that my contributions are being accurately recorded and attributed, so that I can trust the system and receive fair compensation.
+    As a [Talent][talent], I want to be able to verify that my contributions are being accurately recorded and attributed, so that I can trust the system and receive fair compensation.

 25. **Preventing Misuse of the Platform**
-    As a platform operator, I want to prevent bad actors from misusing the platform (e.g., hosting illegal content), so that we can maintain the integrity of the platform and comply with legal obligations.
+    As a [Platform Operator][platform-operator], I want to prevent bad actors from misusing the platform (e.g., hosting illegal content), so that we can maintain the integrity of the platform and comply with legal obligations.

 26. **Raising Funds Through Decentralized Income**
     As an entrepreneur, I want to raise funds through decentralized income streams that don't trigger SEC securities regulations, so that I can fund my venture while providing transparency and automated controls to funders about how their money is used.

+[actor]: gold-definitions/actor.md
+[talent]: gold-definitions/actor.md#talent
+[developer]: gold-definitions/actor.md#developer
+[infrastructure-provider]: gold-definitions/actor.md#infrastructure-provider
+[platform-operator]: gold-definitions/actor.md#platform-operator
+[service-user]: gold-definitions/actor.md#service-user
+[napp-user]: gold-definitions/actor.md#napp-user
+[project-initiator]: gold-definitions/actor.md#project-initiator